ni/nimi-python/docs/nidigital/class.rst

-            :type drive_on_edge: hightime.timedelta, datetime.timedelta, or float in seconds
+            :type drive_on_edge: float in seconds or datetime.timedelta
             :param drive_data_edge: